nicoddemus/cit/README.md

 This command is responsible for configuring Jenkins jobs.
 The command will ask you the name of the source job, which is be taken a template for feature jobs.
 After that you have to inform the job name pattern.

+Tips:
+* You can insert as many job templates as you want (e.g. one for each platform).
+* The variable `$name` contains the name of the branch used on the template.

 Usage:

 ```